JohnnyNassif/agilis/infra/docs/client/INCIDENT_RESPONSE_AND_SECURITY_EVENTS.md

-# Incident Response and Security Events Playbook (Client)
+# Incident Response and Security Events Playbook

 This playbook explains how to triage outages and security events, what to check in Azure, and what information to send to the Agilis operator for fast remediation.